The Customs of Shavuot

-The Rishonim record that the custom in Medieval Ashkenazic communities was to recite Tefillat Arvit after pelag ha-mincha (and not only after tzeit ha-kokhavim), in accordance with the position of R. Yehuda (Berakhot 26a; see Rishonim on Berakhot 2a; Terumat Ha-Deshen 1; Teshuvot Ha-Maharil Ha-Dhadashot 45).
+The Rishonim record that the custom in Medieval Ashkenazic communities was to recite Tefillat Arvit on weekdays after pelag ha-mincha (and not only after tzeit ha-kokhavim), in accordance with the position of R. Yehuda (Berakhot 26a; see Rishonim on Berakhot 2a; Terumat Ha-Deshen 1; Teshuvot Ha-Maharil Ha-Dhadashot 45).
 Based upon this custom and another passage in the Talmud (Berakhot 26b) that explicitly records the practice of reciting Kiddush on Shabbat before dark, it was also customary to accept Shabbat before dark in Ashkenazic communities until the modern era.

 On Shavuot, however, it has become customary to begin the Festival only after dark.
 What is the source of this practice?

 R. Yeshayahu Horowitz (1565–1630), the Shelah, writes in his Shenei Luchot Ha-Brit (Masechet Shavuot):

 I received [a tradition] from my teacher, the Gaon R. Shlomo of

 This tradition dates back to R. Yaakov Pollack (1460–1561), the forefather of the Polish rabbinic tradition.
 Interesting,

 R. Yosef Hahn (Frankfurt am Main, 1570-1637), a contemporary of